 Best for Bathrooms: Bali Essentials Premium Vinyl Horizontal Blinds

 Made of water-resistant vinyl, Bali Essentials Premium Blinds are ideal for bathrooms and other moisture-prone spaces.
-They have 1-inch horizontal slats for light filtration and privacy, plus a child-safe cordless lift design, and they're easy to install on your own.
+They have 1-inch horizontal slats for light filtration and privacy, plus a cordless lift design, and they're easy to install on your own.

 These blinds come in virtually any length or width in your choice of white, gray, alabaster, or wheat.
 Hidden brackets and a valance-free headrail provide a clean, minimalist look.